What is the Best Husqvarna Chainsaw? For Homeowners and Pros (2023)

 And when there’s more torque, users can expect better performance from their chainsaws even when cutting dense materials.

-Our extensive hands-on tests revealed that their 16-inch chainsaw model is equipped with engines that range from 38 cubic centimeters, while 20-inch and up units range around 50 cubic centimeters.
+Their 16-inch chainsaw model is equipped with engines that range from 38 cubic centimeters, while 20-inch and up units range around 50 cubic centimeters.

 Chainsaw Weight